Ajith-11399/ReactFormik/README.md

 # Library Management React App

-<h6>Welcome to the Library Management React App!
-This application is designed to help you efficiently <br />
+<h5>Welcome to the Library Management React App!
+This application is designed to help you efficiently
 manage your library's book collection.
-Whether you're adding new books, updating existing records, or <br />
-simply browsing through your library, this app provides a user-friendly interface for all your needs.</h6>
+Whether you're adding new books, updating existing records, or simply browsing through your library, this app provides a user-friendly interface for all your needs.</h5>

 ## Features